Dale Lindsey: As a coach

-After his playing career, Lindsey was a coach for several different NFL teams, including the Green Bay Packers, New England Patriots, Tampa Bay Buccaneers, San Diego Chargers, Washington Redskins, Chicago Bears and the San Diego Chargers.
+After his playing career, Lindsey was a coach for several different NFL teams, including the Green Bay Packers, New England Patriots, Tampa Bay Buccaneers, Washington Redskins, Chicago Bears and the San Diego Chargers.
 He was also a coach for the Toronto Argonauts of the Canadian Football League and the Boston Breakers and the New Jersey Generals of the United States Football League.

 In 1988, Lindsey joined Forrest Gregg at SMU.
 As the defensive coordinator, he helped to revitalize the historic SMU football program after the NCAA executed its one and only death penalty for a college football program.
 During the 1989 season, SMU's first season back after 1987, Lindsey's defense was instrumental in SMU's wins over UConn and North Texas.

 He was terminated as the linebackers coach for the Washington Redskins on January 16, 2007.
 This was his second stint with Washington.
 He was one of several former NFL coordinators serving as a position coach on the Redskins' coach staff.

+Lindsey was hired as the head coach for the University of San Diego in 2012, a position he held through the 2022 season.
+The school announced his retirement following the season, but Lindsey maintains he was fired.
+At the time of his departure he had the most wins of any head coach in school history and held the fourth highest winning percentage in FCS football.

 Lindsey, now a resident of San Diego, lost his home in the wildfires of October 2007.